progdisc/progdisc.github.io/faq.md

 All in all, we think that a good foundation makes learning easier in the long run, instead of having to correct subtle mistakes and misconceptions all the way of the learning process.

+## Why don't we have separate roles for each language so we can mass-ping people for help?
+For multiple reasons:
+* The members and helpers of the server are volunteers, who lend their time by their own free will without external pressure.
+Thus, we consider that having a role to ping may make many people uncomfortable, maybe uncomfortable enough to mute the server as a result and lend less time to helping than before.
+* It involves a huge amount of work for the moderation team, that must make and maintain those roles, and even create new ones on demand.
+The moderation team, as a team of volunteers, considers the extra work unnecessary for the correct functioning of the server.
+* It does not add any real value to the server.
+Having roles to mass-ping would only cause frustrations and complaints by the people that take them, resulting in less people taking them, resulting in the system being moot in the first place.
+* On the amount of channels argument: we prefer everyone to have access to every channel at the start, and mute and hide the ones they do not care about.
+It is the same amount of personal decision, and it is a function integrated in Discord itself.
+And who knows?
+Maybe having all channels visible from the start could spark an interest in someone on a topic they had not even considered.
+We think that the chance of exposure to multiple diverse topics is more important than a cumbersome system for channel filtering.